MaxonT/LBPO_Studio/README.md

 ---

 ## 🌍 Overview / 專案簡介
+The core mechanism of LBPO-Studio is to allow users to write their own task instructions and test cases.
+Based on these contents, the system will automatically search, test, and optimize the prompt words, enabling the model to perform better on these test cases.??
+LBPO-Studio is designed to allow the model to automatically approach the "ideal output" you define.

 **LBPO_Studio** is an **AI-driven research and creation platform** exploring the dynamic relationships among **Language**, **Behavior**, **Personality**, and **Outcome**.
 It integrates linguistic analysis, behavioral modeling, and cognitive visualization to understand how expression shapes thought, identity, and results.